How Long to Spend in Peru? Best Itineraries by Trip Length

 Acclimatize before activity

-A 10-day itinerary will allow you to visit a number of regions in Peru.
-Include Cusco, the Sacred Valley, and Machu Picchu for the first part of the trip, we can then include a trip to Puno and Lake Titicaca, the highest navigable lake in the entire world.
-Take an extra day to fully explore the Uros floating islands and the islands of Taquile and Amanani.
+A 10-day itinerary is one of the most popular options for first-time visitors.
+It allows enough time to combine Cusco, the Sacred Valley, and Machu Picchu for the first part of the trip, and we can then include a trip to Puno and Lake Titicaca, the highest navigable lake in the entire world.
+Take an extra day to fully explore the Uros floating islands and the islands of Taquile and Amantani.

 Cusco streets

-If you have a longer period of time in Peru, try and do a 3 week tour.
-This tour will allow you to visit the 3 geographical regions of Peru, the coast, the highlands, and the jungle region.
+If you have a longer period of time, try and do a 3 week tour.
+This tour will allow you to experience Peru's three major geographical regions: the coast, the Andes and the jungle region.
+Adding Tambopata or another Amazon basin destination creates a more complete overview of Peru's biodiversity and landscapes.

 Tambopata Nature reserve